miurahr/omegat-for-cat-beginners/OmegaT_for_Beginners_en.md

 Most CAT tools use the term “project” to refer to a collection of folders and files associated with a translation.
 A “project” is usually synonymous with a translation job.
 To create a project in OmegaT, select Project, then click New.
 The “Create a New Project” dialog appears (not shown here).
-Navigate to a suitable folder in which to create the project, e.g., the main folder you use for your translations, or you can place it on the Desktop for temporary ease of access, and later move it to My Documents or a similar location for storage.
+Navigate to a suitable folder in which to create the project, e.g. the main folder you use for your translations, or you can place it on the Desktop for temporary ease of access, and later move it to My Documents folder or a similar location for storage.

 Enter a suitable name for your project, such as the client’s name and purchase order number, and click Save.